contourlineprinter/capstone/readme.md

 ```
 By converting pixel based images into vectors,
-User are able to scale their image to the size they wish to print.
+Users are able to scale their image to the size they wish to print.
 ```

 </br>